Executive Summary

 3. Fixed Thinking

-Fix: Quarterly reviews with genuine authority to adjust.
+Treating the roadmap as immutable when circumstances change leads to wasted effort.
+The fix is quarterly reviews with genuine authority to adjust.
 The roadmap serves the strategy, not the other way around.

-4. Milestone Without Meaning
+4. Milestones Without Meaning

 5. Disconnection from Budget